whynotmake-it/rivership/packages/snap/README.md

 These allow you to easily take snapshots of your widgets, which will be rendered like they would be in a real device.

-You can pass a list of devices, all of which will take screenshots seperately.
+You can pass a list of devices, all of which will take screenshots separately.

-`screenshotTest`s are automatically tagged using the 'screenshot' tag, so you can selectively run and exclude them using `flutter test -t screenshot` and `flutter test -x -screenshot` respectively.
+`screenshotTest`s are automatically tagged using the 'screenshot' tag, so you can selectively run and exclude them using `flutter test -t screenshot` and `flutter test -x screenshot` respectively.

 ```dart